 Sometimes you just want to come home, plop down on the couch, and watch a palate cleansing-type of show to help you unwind.
 For that, you’ll want to check out these relaxing Netflix shows.

 NB: You won’t find any traditional sitcoms or standup comedies on this list.
 We’re delving into the more unusual corners of Netflix in search of real relaxation.
-If you believe laughter is the best medicine then see our articles on the best Netflix sitcoms, overlooked Netflix sitcoms, and the best Netflix standup specials, and animated shows on Netflix for adults.
+If you believe laughter is the best medicine then see our articles on the best Netflix sitcoms, overlooked Netflix sitcoms, the best Netflix standup specials, and animated shows on Netflix for adults.

 1. Comedians in Cars Getting Coffee